 The International Year of South Africa promises to bring more than 30 events and co-curricular programs featuring South Africa to WKU’s main and regional campuses as well as to several community venues.
 On Sept.
 9, the Kentucky Museum and the Office of International Programs will host a reception for the grand opening of Conscience of […]

-Here is the latest installment of WKU Week in Photos by Clinton Lewis, Bryan Lemon and Bob Skipper of WKU Public Affairs.
+Here’s the latest installment of WKU Week in Photos by Clinton Lewis and Bryan Lemon of WKU Public Affairs.

 Hunter Hayes is bringing his 21 Tour to WKU’s Diddle Arena on Nov.
 5 as part of 2015 Homecoming activities.
 The concert, featuring special guest Kelsea Ballerini, will begin at 7:30 p.m.; doors will open at 7 p.m.
 The concert is sponsored by WKU’s Campus Activities Board.
 Tickets are on sale at the WKU Ticket Office […]